andy-goryachev-oracle/Test/doc/TabStopPolicy/TabStopPolicy.md

 ## Summary

-This proposal introduces a tabStopPolicy property in TextFlow (and possibly Text) which, when set, overrides the existing tabSize value and provides consistent way of setting tab stops at the paragraph level regardless of the individual text segments' font size.
+Introduce a `tabStopPolicy` property in the `TextFlow` class which, when set, overrides the existing `tabSize` value and provides consistent way of setting tab stops at the paragraph level, regardless of the individual text segments font.

 ## Goals

-The goal of this proposal is to provide a better way to control tab stops, by supporting the existing capability of specifying a fixed tab size as well as a variable number of user-definable tab stops positioned relative to the document edge.
+The goal of this proposal is to provide a better way for controlling tab stops in the `TextFlow` containing rich text.

 ## Non-Goals

+The following are not the goals of this proposal:

-- support for a BAR (|) tab stop
+- support for tab stop types (BAR, or DECIMAL), or attributes like `alignment`
 - support the `leader` property (symbols to fill the empty space before the tab stop)
-- provide a replacement for `tabsize` property
+- support for `firstLineIndent` property
+- deprecate the `TextFlow::tabsize` property

 ## Motivation

-The existing tabSize property in Text and TextFlow controls is inadequate to represent tab stops in the context of a rich text control, failing spectacularly when TextFlow contains multiple Text nodes which use different fonts.
+The existing `tabSize` property in the `TextFlow` is inadequate for representing tab stops when the content contains text with different font sizes.

-In addition to that, a rich text editor (either the RichTextArea control currently being developed, or a custom rich text editor) might need support for user-customizable tab stops offered by RTF or MS Word documents.
+In addition to that, a rich text editor might require support for user-customizable tab stops, similar to that provided in RTF or MS Word documents.